Prince23434/Password-Generator/README.md

 ## 🙌 Acknowledgements

 This password generator is designed to provide users with secure and customizable password options for better online security.
-Inspired by modern design trends and web functionality.
-Inspired by Love Babbar Web dev course project.
+The design and functionality are inspired by modern web development practices and refined as part of a project from Love Babbar's Web Development Course.